enes-kadrii/hello-world/readme.md

 # my First Repo

-This is a training repo.
+This is a training repo for learning git and github